bibledit/old/macos/README.md

 The bibledit library depends on libcurl.
 Bibledit should be linked with a working version of libcurl.

-* Linking with OS X 10.10 SDK libcurl.dylib: It initially works but after a few minutes of synchronizing with Bibledit Cloud it starts to time out, and then stops working.
+* Linking with macOS 10.10 SDK libcurl.dylib: It initially works but after a few minutes of synchronizing with Bibledit Cloud it starts to time out, and then stops working.

 * Linking with the static library (libcurl.a) of a Macports installation, and add all the macports dependent *.a libraries to the Bibledit Xcode project to include them: This works well.
 No timeouts occur.